sbulav/sbulav.github.io/_posts/2021-02-22-neovim-writing-lua-plugins.md

 nnoremap <leader><leader>x :call <SID>save_and_exec()<CR>
 ```

-Now when I press `<leader><leader>x`, lua file get executed.
+Now when I press `<leader><leader>x`, I either source vim configuration file or
+execute Lua one.

-## Understand Nvim API functions
+## Understand Neovim API functions

-At current moment, Nvim API can be confusing.
-The same action can be achieved
+At the current moment, Neovim API can be confusing.
+The same action can be
-in many ways, for example:
+achieved in many ways, for example:
 * vim.api.nvim_command()
 * vim.api.nvim_exec()
 * vim.call
 * vim.cmd
 * vim.fn.execute

-Some of the don't return output, some execute chunk of code.
+Some of them don't return output, some execute chunk of code.
 Refer to
 nvim-lua-guide and help pages to clarify and find suitable function.

 # My plugins